This article is part of our series on Zero Trust. For more information on Zero Trust, check out Zero Trust, Explained.

 It turns out that the east-west case is fairly common; most network traffic travels in an east-west direction.

-Micro-Segmentation vs Software-Defined Perimeters
+Micro-Segmentation Zero Trust vs Software-Defined Perimeters

 Proper application of Zero Trust principles requires that traffic from other hosts on the network should not be trusted.
 A solution that handles the north-south direction, but doesn't protect east-west, implicitly trusts all other machines on the same subnet.